 Shiretoko is home to the largest population of brown bears in Japan.
 These apex predators are best observed on dedicated boat trips along the national park’s shoreline, where they can often be seen venturing out from the dense vegetation to scour the stony beaches for morsels of food.

 It’s not just the bears we're on the lookout for; these waters are also home to an abundance of marine life.
-We enjoy cetacean-watching boat trips in the hope of encountering a variety of whale species – including orca, sperm, minke and humpback – in addition to Pacific white-sided dolphins and a host of pelagic birds.
+We enjoy cetacean-watching boat trips in the hope of encountering a variety of species – including orca, fin whale and Dall's porpoise – in addition to Pacific white-sided dolphins and a host of pelagic birds.

 Later in the itinerary, we continue down the east coast of Hokkaido to experience more of its pristine wilderness and wildlife.
-There are opportunities to view sea otters, Ezo deer, Japanese cranes, spotted and ringed seals, and a plethora of avian species – including Blakiston’s fish owl – showcasing the diversity found on Japan’s wildest island.
+There are opportunities to witness cherry salmon jumping as they migrate upstream, visit the active Mount Io, view sea otters, Ezo deer, Japanese cranes, spotted seals, and a plethora of avian species – including red-crowned crane and white-tailed eagle – showcasing the diversity found on Japan’s wildest island.

 Typical Itinerary